sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zerofree</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Utility to force unused ext2/3/4 inodes and blocks to zero
+Short desc    : Utility to force unused ext2/3/4 inodes and blocks to zero
 URL          : https://frippery.org/uml/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : zerofree is a utility to set unused filesystem inodes and blocks of an
+Descript     : zerofree is a utility to set unused filesystem inodes and blocks of an
              : ext2/3/4 filesystem to zero.
 This can improve the compressibility and
              : privacy of an ext2/3/4 filesystem.
              :